supungamlath/SNN_Fall_Detection/README.md

 ## ClearML

-This project uses ClearML for experiment tracking and model checkpoints.
+This project uses ClearML for experiment tracking and saving model checkpoints.
 If you have a ClearML server set up, place the configuration in `data/clearml.conf`.

 ## License